Austaras/retask/README.md

 ![npm](https://img.shields.io/npm/v/@wicke/retask?style=flat-square)
 ![Coveralls github](https://img.shields.io/coveralls/github/Austaras/retask?style=flat-square)

 ## Elm task but with ReScript and React

 It's \${currentYear} and there're sufficient reasons for not using Elm, yet there isn't a real alternative(except Elmish, but it has its own problem too).
-Up until the release of React hook, in which `useReducer` alone is powerful enough for mimicking TEA.
-However there is one big thing missing that is side effect handling.
+Not until the release of React hook, in which `useReducer` alone is powerful enough for mimicking TEA.
+However there is one big thing missing: side effect.

 This package is intended to port said system to ReScript so you can write Elm without really having to write Elm, or more shortly, **Elm as a hook**.
 You could also use it in plain JavaScript or (in future) TypeScript (for now you also need `bs-platform` installed).